 Please use the Guest Access with the password: LoveEssexCompost

-To help Essex residents get started with home composting, we offer subsidised compost bins for less than half-price.
+To help Essex residents get started with home composting, we offer subsidised compost bins.

 To purchase a subsidised compost bin: